 I am very interested in the analysis of complex biological and social networks using graph-theoretic concepts and optimization techniques.
 I often work on projects that apply optimization tools to solve problems that arise in transportation logistics, production-inventory planning, scheduling, routing, and other classical areas of operations research.

 My work has been sponsored by the NSF, DoE, AFOSR, and industry.
-Publications coauthored with my students and other collaborators have appeared in Operations Research, INFORMS Journal on Computing, and INFORMS Journal on Applied Analytics, among others.
+Publications coauthored with my students and other collaborators have appeared in Operations Research, INFORMS Journal on Computing, INFORMS Journal on Optimization, and INFORMS Journal on Applied Analytics, among others.
 I serve on the editorial boards of Networks (Wiley) and Journal of Global Optimization (Springer).

 Ph.D. in Industrial Engineering, 2007